TeamWanari/ZeroKitiOSDemo/README.md

 http://leaks.wanari.com/2017/03/09/zerokit-firebase-demo-app-first-look/

 To init the app, you have to create two accounts:
-  1. ZeroKit account: https://tresorit.com/zerokit you will need your brand new Service URL to set in the Manifest file
+  1. ZeroKit account: https://tresorit.com/zerokit you will need your brand new Service URL to set in the Info.plist file.
-  2. Firebase account: https://console.firebase.google.com you have to create a new project and add your app, then setup Firebase realtime database and get the google-services.json config file and paste it into the app folder
+  2. Firebase account: https://console.firebase.google.com you have to create a new project and add your app, then setup Firebase realtime database and get the GoogleService-Info.plist config file and add it to your project.

 You also have to setup a backend to handle API calls and AdminAPI approvals, you can reach at https://github.com/TeamWanari/ZeroKitBackend

-Android version:
-https://github.com/TeamWanari/ZeroKitAndroidDemo
+Check out the Android demo here: https://github.com/TeamWanari/ZeroKitAndroidDemo

 Demo features: